the1lab/1lab/src/1Lab/HLevel.lagda.md

 * The interesting information about a set is the collection of its inhabitants.

 * The interesting information about a groupoid includes, in addition to its inhabitants, the way those are related by paths.
-As an extreme example, the [delooping groupoid] of a group has uninteresting inhabitants (there's only one), but interesting _loops_.
+As an extreme example, the delooping groupoid of a group -- for instance, [the circle] -- has uninteresting points (there's only one), but interesting _loops_.

-[delooping groupoid]: agda://1Lab.Data.Delooping
+[the circle]: agda://1Lab.HIT.S1

 For convenience, we refer to the collection of types of h-level $n$ as _homotopy $(n-2)$-types_.
 For instance: "The sets are the homotopy